Earn Handwriting CEUs online and refine your graphomotor intervention skills for pediatric practice.

 What are graphomotor skills?

 Graphomotor skills, more commonly understood as the skills needed for writing, are a crucial part of both the developmental and educational process.
-Beginning with a baby’s first artistic attempts at scribbling, sweaty palms fully encircling a marker slowly morph into a more refined grasp; imitating basic shapes leads the way to letter formation; rudimentary sentences transform into effortless writing of paragraphs.
+Beginning with a baby’s first artistic attempts at scribbling, sweaty palms fully encircling a marker slowly morph into a more refined grasp; imitating basic shapes leads the way to letter formation; and rudimentary sentences transform into effortless writing of paragraphs.
 Yet for so many children, this developmental sequence does not unfold naturally or smoothly; an estimated 10 to 30% of children struggle with graphomotor delays.

-While writing may seem like a deceptively simple task, there are many underlying foundational skills required.
+While writing may seem like a deceptively simple task, there are many underlying foundational skills required:

 - Sufficient fine motor skills are required to control the pencil.

-- Visual motor coordination is required for the hand to replicate what the eye sees and to remain within provided boundaries.
+- Visual motor coordination is required for the hand to replicate what the eye sees and to remain within the provided boundaries.

 - Visual perceptual abilities play a crucial role as well.
 A child needs to be able to hold a visual representation of the letter or word in mind.